docufluidlabs/docusign.github.io/Smartsheet-for-Docusign-Documentation.md

 Start by creating a workflow and selecting a Smartsheet action to connect your account and manage eSignatures directly from Smartsheet.

-You can start by creating a new workflow by following [this DocuSign link](https://apps-d.docusign.com/send/workflows) or navigating to **Agreements → Maestro Workflows → Create Workflow**.
+You can start by creating a new workflow by following [this Docusign link](https://apps-d.Docusign.com/send/workflows) or navigating to **Agreements → Maestro Workflows → Create Workflow**.

 <img src="https://github.com/user-attachments/assets/0e858612-cb74-43b4-9d57-b295fac91b51" alt="image" width="85%"/>